-Another benefit to social media listening is that it often offers a better value when compared to other research methods.
-While a focus group can get amazing specificity about a topic and a survey can help overcome bias with a representative sample, the power of social media lies in the lack of incentive.
-People are not recruited and paid to post on social media platforms.
-You don’t find them, they find you—and they do it because they want to.
-Learning what about your category or brand is motivating enough to get people to share their unincentivized thoughts and feedback can unlock powerful insights on how to best reach and resonate with them—and other consumers as well.
+Another benefit to social media listening is that you don’t have to find people to talk to, they find you—and they do it because they want to.
+Learning what about your category or brand is motivating enough to get people to want to share their thoughts and feedback can unlock powerful insights on how to best reach and resonate with them—and other consumers as well.

 So next time your brand has an innovation or growth challenge, try leveraging the social science side of social media.
 Get curious and listen for what people care about and what makes them tick—not only as consumers—but as humans.
 Doing so may unearth your next big opportunity.

 Interested in learning more about how you can leverage social listening to inspire clarity and grow your business?
 We’d love to help!
 Download our Social Reality one-pager or contact Cherri Prince today.

 Catherine Salzman is an Insights Strategist at Seed Strategy where she uses her 10+ years of experience across strategic, media and research disciplines to illuminate vibrant stories that compel action and inspire clarity.

 Edited by Adam Siegel.
-In addition to being the Editor of The Accelerator, Adam is a Creative Director that draws upon his diverse experience in advertising, research and innovation to craft breakthrough creative and winning concept copy.
+In addition to being the Editor of The Accelerator, Adam is VP, Creative at Seed Strategy where he draws upon his diverse experience in advertising, research and innovation to craft breakthrough creative and winning concept copy.

 Connect with us!
 Follow Seed Strategy on our LinkedIn, Twitter, Facebook and Instagram pages.